aeraki-mesh/api/README.md

-Note: this repository is forked and modified from [istio/api](https://github.com/istio/api).
+Note: this repository is modified from [istio/api](https://github.com/istio/api).
 Thank Istio community for the great work.

 # Aeraki APIs and Common Configuration Definitions